JasmineW2812/Architecture-Decision-Records/Technology Choice - Backend Framework - Second Decision.md

 # Using ASP.NET (C#) | Date: 27/10/25

 ## Context and Problem Statement
-I have finished creating C1, C2 and C3 diagrams, I am evaluating security and architectural considerations for the tech stack I will use.
+I have finished creating C1, C2 and C3 diagrams and I am evaluating security and architectural considerations for the tech stack I will use.
-My main concern with the current choice of Laravel is being able to directly produce what I will have in the C4 diagram to translate easily to code.
+My main concern with the current choice of Laravel is being able to directly produce what I will have in the C4 diagram and translate it easily to code.
-As well as changing the styling approach from Layered to Service Oriented Architecture, there is potentially a better option to creating modular services.
+As well as changing the styling approach from Layered to Service Oriented Architecture, so I need a backend framework that supports modular service development, efficient deployment and seperation between services.
+Given the CMS needs to handle large numbers of complaints, maintain transactional integrity and later integrate an AI chatbot.
+Laravel may no longer be the best choice for meeting the project's requirements.

 The problem Laravel may no longer be the best choice for this stage of the project.